lewisgdljr/toy_compression/README.md

 code, developed in a test-driven manner.
-Right now, there are some implementations of simple integer coders, for unary code, truncated binary code, elias gamma and delta codes, Golomb and Rice codes, a ZigZag encoder to allow encoding negative numbers, and a variable-length integer encoder that's similar to the varints used by git.
-There's no real documentation, but you can probably figure out how to use the code by read1ing the test/test.cpp file.
+Right now, there are some implementations of simple integer coders, for unary code, truncated binary code, elias gamma and delta codes, Golomb and Rice codes, a ZigZag encoder to allow encoding negative numbers and zero in those codes that otherwise can't, and a variable-length integer encoder that's similar to the varints used by git.
+There's no real documentation, but you can probably figure out how to use the code by reading the test/test.cpp file and the headers it includes.

-The test/testing.hpp file contains a simple unit test framework that is used in this project - I started out using Catch 2, but the long compile times (almost 5 minutes when I only had the bit reader and bit writer implemented!) deterred me, and I don't need even a tenth of its features.
+The toy_test/toy_test.hpp file contains a simple unit test framework that is used in this project - I started out using Catch 2, but the long compile times (almost 5 minutes when I only had the bit reader and bit writer implemented!) deterred me, and I don't need even a tenth of its features.

 The source-code.pdf file has the source code for all of the .cpp and .hpp files in the project, except for those in the gsl-lite/ directory (which is a submodule pointing to https://github.com/martinmoene/gsl-lite).
-Don't forget to run `git submodule init` and `git submodule update` to update the submodule, or use the `--recurse-submodules` option to `git clone`.
+Don't forget to run `git submodule init` and `git submodule update` to update the submodules, or use the `--recurse-submodules` option to `git clone`.

 I'm running clang-tidy on my code, with no warnings or errors.
 I'm using a